Morocco

 We'll also move through a qigong sequence called Shibashi Part One and we'll practise it most days.
 It has been adapted by the Holistic Tai Chi Qigong Academy to focus on the therapeutic benefits of these gentle and flowing movements in a safe and inclusive manner.
 The beauty of qigong is that by its very nature it helps to increase vagal tone (important for resilience), slows us down and helps us to ground into the body.
 We use our breath and our body to work together which is great for those who like some movement with their meditation.
 We'll practise outside weather allowing.

 We'll have a day of silence and periods of silence every afternoon.
-This week is all about slowing down, gentle movement and lots and lots of relaxation.
+This week is all about slowing down, finding the wisdom within, gentle movement and lots and lots of relaxation.

 What's Included